-Domestic Violence can occur to anyone.
-It could be your friend, a family member, a co-worker.
-Domestic Violence does not discriminate against age, gender, or economic status.
+Domestic Violence does not discriminate against age, gender, sexual orientation, or economic status.

-Domestic violence is a pattern of abusive behavior in any relationship that is used by one partner to gain or maintain power and control over another intimate partner.
-Domestic violence can be physical, emotional, financial, sexual, or spiritual actions or threats of actions that influence another person.
-This includes any behaviors that intimidate, manipulate, humiliate, isolate, frighten, coerce, threaten, blame, hurt, or injure someone.
+Domestic violence is a pattern of abusive behavior in any intimate partner relationship that is used by one person to gain or maintain power and control over the other person.
+Domestic violence can be physical, emotional, financial, sexual, technological, and/or spiritual.
+This can include any behaviors that intimidate, manipulate, humiliate, isolate, frighten, coerce, threaten, blame, hurt, or injure someone.

 Facts about Domestic Violence: